cdot65/pan-os-upgrade/README.md

 #### Python Prerequisites

-* Python 3.8 or newer.
+- Python 3.8 or newer.
-* Access to a Palo Alto Networks firewall.
+- Access to a Palo Alto Networks firewall or Panorama appliance.
-* An active internet connection to download the package from PyPI.
+- An active internet connection to download the package from PyPI.

 #### Installation